spiral/docs/framework/design.md

 ## Static/Global Container
-Spiral trying to avoid using static code (there is no Facades) and global shared instances except only one - `ContainerInterface`.
+Spiral is trying to avoid using static code (there is no Facades) and global shared instances except only one - `ContainerInterface`.
 Such instance can be requested using `Component` method `container()` or requested statically via `staticContainer()` method.
 Global container does not required for core components (they can behave OK without it), hovewer it allows us to bring set of development sugar to your applications:

 ```php
 //Without global container